TempAccountNull/Unreal-Engine-Structs/README.md

-# Unreal-Engine-Structs
+# Unreal Engine Structs
-Some useful Unreal Engine structs.
-Might help some people.
+Most games made with Unreal use at least some of these.
+If you are trying to reverse a game using this engine, these might be useful.